TrashCat Interventions

 TurnWheels.AnswerOnly

-How it works: Display the correct answer using scrollable digit wheels/spinners.
+How it works: Display the correct answer using scrollable digit wheels/spinners (e.g., 7 × 8 = ? with wheels on the answer).

 Learning science: Passive exposure with interactive element.
 Student manipulates the interface to reveal the answer, creating light motoric encoding without production demands.
 The scrolling action adds mild engagement beyond pure visual presentation.